bihor/camaliga/Documentation/Changelog/Index.rst

 Version     Changes
 ==========  ==============================================================================================================================
 0.1.0       Initial upload to TER.
-0.1.2       Google PicasaWeb-Import and FancyBox-Template added.
-Documentation updated.
 1.0.0       More TypoScript- and FlexForms-Settings.
 Carousel-Example updated.
 1.1.0       More examples added.
 Karussell-Import improoved.
 1.2.0       Major bug fixed: wrong path to the templates.
 More examples added.
-1.2.1       Test of the new ReST documentation.
-1.2.3       Documentation updated. sxw-documentation removed.
-Category list sorted.
 1.3.0       S Gallery and jQuery.Flipster template added.
             Template Carousel.html improved.
             More size variables added.